 Naomi was allowed to attend prayer meetings regularly, and along with the pastor and the other believers, she prayed for Tarak's healing.
 Slowly, he began to recover, and he opened his heart to God.
 Now, instead of protesting his wife's church attendance, he brings the children to church, too.

-As Oppilmani and Sadhya learn about Christ from their pastor, the Bridge of Hope staff and their parents, they have a true hope of continuing their family's legacy: raising each generation to serve God.
+As Oppilmani and Sadhya learn about Christ from their pastor and their parents, they have a true hope of continuing their family's legacy: raising each generation to serve God.

 "Jesus turned our trouble into happiness," Naomi says, "and we are ever thankful to Jesus."